Fort de Villey-le-Sec: Construction

 The fortified camp of Toul anchors the end of the fortification curtain of the Hauts de Meuse.
 The 1874 Declaration of Public Utility that authorized construction envisioned four forts: Ecouvres, Dongermain, St.-Michel and Villey-le-Sec.
 Villey-le-Sec was planned to protect the southwestern approach to Toul, located on the plateau of Haye, supported on the south by the bluffs along the Moselle.
 The fort was originally planned to be about 1000 m further west, where the Chaudeney redoubt is located.
 The fort was responsible for the exits from the Forest of Haye, and to provide flanking support to the Fort de Gondreville and Fort de Chanot.

 Design began 5 December 1873 and construction 26 July 1875.
 The work was carried out by Morel, and took four years with hundreds of workers.
 It was the most expensive fort of the region.

 In 1885 the development of high-explosive shells made stone fortifications obsolete.
 It became necessary to reinforce the Fort de Villey-le-Sec with concrete and metal armor.
 At the same time the fort's artillery was judged to be vulnerable and was dispersed across the plateau.

 In 1890 four barracks were built of concrete, as well as a redan and two batteries in the redoubt.
 About 1900 a firing range was created with the fort at Gondreville in the edge of the Forest of Haye, to test the fort's weapons.
-Another, in the Bois de l'Embanie, was used as a training area for s In 1912 work began to equip the fort with a battery of two Mougin turrets with 155mm guns.
+Another, in the Bois de l'Embanie, was used as a training area for s In 1912 work began to equip the fort with a battery of two Mougin turrets with 155 mm guns.
 This was interrupted by the First World War.